 A co-ed organization that provides supportive housing for low-income women in New York State and the only provider in Westchester County.
-Cultivates girls to be tomorrow’s leaders, Prepares children for a bright future through one of the largest early education and youth services programs in the county; and puts better health and wellness within reach of all, including the developmentally disabled.
+Cultivates girls to be tomorrow’s leaders, prepares children for a bright future through one of the largest early education and youth services programs in the county.

 Contact information for local community organizations is provided as a service of the White Plains Public Library.
 While the Library makes every effort to ensure the accuracy of the information provided here, the Library is not responsible for any omissions or typographical errors.
 Inaccuracies may be reported here.

 Don’t see your organization listed?
 Click here to submit contact details.
 Please note that White Plains Public Library reserves the right to determine whether an organization is suitable for inclusion in this list.

 Please be advised that the inclusion of an organization here is in no way intended to constitute an endorsement of that organization, nor is White Plains Public Library liable for any damages that may arise out of dealing with an organization listed here.